enasequence/read_docs/submit/samples/interactive.rst

 .. image:: ../images/wsp_sample_3_spreadsheet_upload.png

 At this point your samples will be validated and if accepted, accession numbers will be reported.
-If there are errors, these will be reported to you.
+If there are errors with the information you have entered, these will be reported to you.

 Note that at this point you have not submitted any data, but you have laid the groundwork for this by providing sample metadata.